Ahmet Ertegun: Later career

 When Atlantic became part of the Kinney conglomerate in 1969, and later part of Time Warner, Atlantic Records continued with Ertegun at the helm, and although he was less directly involved as a producer, he wielded considerable influence in the new conglomerate.
 He continued to produce some rock acts, such as Dr. John and The Honeydrippers.
 He also used his considerable personal skills in negotiations with major stars, such as when The Rolling Stones were shopping for a record company to distribute their independent Rolling Stones Records label.
 Ertegun personally conducted the negotiations with Mick Jagger, successfully completing the deal between the Stones and Atlantic, when other labels had actually offered the band more money.
 He took a personal interest in the progressive rock band Yes, and took a strong stand with bassist Chris Squire on the direction of the 90125 album.
 He encouraged Squire and the group to make sure the album produced a hit single, which it did with "Owner of a Lonely Heart".

 In 1987 Ertegun was inducted into the Rock & Roll Hall of Fame, of which he himself was a founder.
 In the late 1980s, with the support of Bonnie Raitt and others, he provided $1.5 million to help establish the Rhythm and Blues Foundation to award money to underpaid blues artists.
 The Foundation's establishment arose from a lengthy battle by Ruth Brown and other Atlantic artists to obtain unpaid past royalties from the company; other record companies later also contributed.
 Among early recipients of payments were John Lee Hooker, Bo Diddley, Johnny "Guitar" Watson, Ruth Brown and the Staple Singers.
 In 1988, he received the Golden Plate Award of the American Academy of Achievement.

 Ertegun received an honorary doctorate in music from the Berklee College of Music in Boston in 1991, and was awarded the Grammy Trustees Award for his lifetime achievements in 1993.
 At the tenth annual Rock and Roll Hall of Fame Induction Dinner in 1995, it was announced that the museum's main exhibition hall would be named after him.
+In 1998, Ertegun was honoured Man of the Year at Midem.

 The United States Library of Congress honored Ertegun as a Living Legend in 2000.
 With brother Nesuhi, he was inducted into the National Soccer Hall of Fame in 2003.
 In 2005, the National Academy of Recording Arts and Sciences presented Ertegun with the first "President's Merit Award Salute To Industry Icons".
 He was also a recipient of The International Center in New York's Award of Excellence.